Files / United States

 Document Introduction

-This report systematically examines the critical role played by the U.S. B-2 "Spirit" stealth strategic bomber in nearly three decades of combat and deterrence operations since its inception in the late Cold War era.
-The core issue of the report is to explore how this heavy stealth platform, designed to penetrate advanced Soviet air defense systems, has continued to serve as the ultimate instrument for U.S. power projection and the execution of national will in the evolving global security environment of the post-Cold War era.
-Based on detailed combat records, firsthand accounts from pilots and commanders, and official documents, the report provides an in-depth analysis of the B-2's specific applications, tactical innovations, and resulting strategic impacts in five major military operations (the 1999 Kosovo War, the 2001 Afghanistan War, the 2003 Iraq War, and the 2011 and 2017 strikes against Libya).
+This report systematically examines the critical role played by the U.S. B-2 Spirit stealth strategic bomber in nearly three decades of combat and deterrence operations since its inception in the late Cold War era.
+The core focus of the report is to explore how this heavy stealth platform, originally designed to penetrate advanced Soviet air defense systems, has continued to serve as the ultimate instrument of U.S. power projection and national will execution in the evolving global security environment of the post-Cold War era.
+Based on detailed combat records, firsthand accounts from pilots and commanders, and official documents, the report provides an in-depth analysis of the B-2's specific applications, tactical innovations, and resulting strategic impacts across five major military operations (the 1999 Kosovo War, the 2001 Afghanistan War, the 2003 Iraq War, and the 2011 and 2017 strikes against Libya).

-Beyond direct combat, the report also explores the B-2's role as a tool of "bomber diplomacy" in peacetime, including its regular forward deployments to Guam, exercise and warning operations on the Korean Peninsula, and its ongoing modernization as the air-based pillar of the U.S. nuclear triad (e.g., integration of the B61-12 nuclear bomb).
-Finally, the report summarizes key lessons learned from B-2 operational employment: its central role in achieving air superiority in the early stages of a campaign, its unparalleled tactical flexibility (including the ability to strike geographically dispersed multiple targets in a single mission and in-flight retargeting capability), and the strategic options and operational surprise it provides decision-makers by enabling global strikes launched from the continental United States.
+Beyond direct combat, the report also explores the B-2's role as a tool of bomber diplomacy during peacetime, including its routine forward deployments to Guam, demonstration and deterrence exercises on the Korean Peninsula, and its ongoing modernization as the air-based pillar of the U.S. nuclear triad (e.g., integration of the B61-12 nuclear bomb).
+Finally, the report summarizes key lessons learned from B-2 combat employment: its central role in achieving air superiority in the early stages of a campaign, its unparalleled tactical flexibility (including the ability to strike geographically dispersed multiple targets in a single mission and in-flight retargeting capability), and the strategic options and operational surprise it grants decision-makers by enabling global strikes launched from the U.S. homeland.

 The analysis in this report is based entirely on publicly available military records, authoritative interviews, official statements, and professional military publications.
 It aims to provide defense policy researchers, military strategy analysts, and advanced military enthusiasts with an authoritative and in-depth reference on the evolution of stealth strategic bomber operational concepts and the assessment of their combat effectiveness.
-The report concludes that, despite the limited size of the B-2 fleet (20 aircraft), its unique combination of stealth, range, payload, and precision strike capability will ensure its status as an irreplaceable asset for the United States in addressing high-end threats and executing conventional and nuclear deterrence missions for the foreseeable future, at least until the B-21 "Raider" fleet matures.
+The report concludes that, despite its limited fleet size (20 aircraft), the B-2's unique combination of stealth, range, payload, and precision strike capability ensures that for the foreseeable future, at least until the B-21 Raider fleet matures, it will remain an irreplaceable asset for the United States in countering high-end threats and executing both conventional and nuclear deterrence missions.